YuanhaoZhu/InternshipApp/README.md

 link/api/employees/<int:employee_id>/rejectOffer/ [GET] let an employee with id employee_id reject the current job_offer returns success response with the information of the employee

+link/api/employees/<int:employee_id>/add_position/ [POST] add preferred position to the employee with id employee_id requires input {
+    "position": title/name of the position
+}
+fails if position already in the list of preferred position of the employee returns the information of the employee if successful

+link/api/employees/<int:employee_id>/remove_position/ [POST] remove the preferred position from the employee with id employee_id requires input {
+    "position": title/name of the position
+}
+returns the information of the employee if successful

 link/api/job_offers/ [POST] create a job offer requires input
 {